What to see in Iceland? How about a Glacier!?

 We stopped at a gas station along the way and ordered some sandwiches and fries (they didn’t have any pre-wrapped here) and off we went.

 It’s amazing how much the weather changes every few miles in Iceland.
 For much of the trip through South Iceland we were fully engulfed in a deep fog, but then once we turned north after Vik, it was perfectly clear.
 We got to see some faint northern lights off the coast but they were mostly covered by the clouds.

 I was really excited for our stay at the Welcome Hotel Lambafell prior to our trip.
 It was our “splurge” after staying in homestays and hostels, and I have to say I was very disappointed.

 Then, when we got back in the evening, we decided it was a perfect night for the hot tub.
 The winds had calmed down on this side of the island, and it was a sky full of stars.
-We had brought the good SLR camera and figured it would be a perfect night to get some star trails, but sadly the Welcome Hotel Lambafell has incredibly bright lights all round the building that make it difficult to enjoy the star gazing.
+We had brought the good SLR camera and figured it would be a perfect night to get some star trails.
+Unfortunately, the Welcome Hotel Lambafell has incredibly bright lights all around the building that make it difficult to enjoy the star gazing.

 This was pretty disappointing since we chose this place specifically because of its secluded location – it would have been nice to be able to turn them on and off, as needed.
 This was also annoying for sleeping since the light shown through our windows, even with the shades down.

 Also, a 10-minute shower would consist of 1 minute of comfortable temp water, followed by a shocking 10 seconds of scalding hot water – rinse and repeat.